FurryCoders/FAAPI/README.md

 * `connection_status -> bool`<br>
   Returns the status of the connection.
 * `get(path: str, **params) -> requests.Response`<br>
-  This returns a response object containing the result of the get operation on the given url with the optional `**params` added to it (url provided is considered as path from 'https://www.furaffinity.net/').
+  This returns a response object containing the result of the get operation on the given URL with the optional `**params` added to it (url provided is considered as path from 'https://www.furaffinity.net/').
 * `get_parse(path: str, **params) -> Optional[bs4.BeautifulSoup]`<br>
   Similar to `get()` but returns the parsed HTML from the normal get operation.
 If the GET request encountered an error, an `HTTPError` exception is raised.
 If the response is not ok, then `None` is returned.
 * `get_submission(submission_id: int, get_file: bool = False) -> Tuple[Submission, Optional[bytes]]`<br>
-  Given a submission ID, it returns a `Submission` object containing the various metadata of the submission itself and a `bytes` object with the submission file if `get_file` is passed as `True`.
+  Given a submission ID, it returns a `Submission` object containing the various metadata of the submission itself and a `bytes` object with the submission file if `get_file` is passed as `True`.<br>
+  *Note:* the author `UserPartial` object of the submission does not contain the `join_date` field as it does not appear on submission pages.
 * `get_submission_file(submission: Submission) -> Optional[bytes]`<br>
   Given a submission object, it downloads its file and returns it as a `bytes` object.
 * `get_user(user: str) -> User`<br>